-Note: SXSW EDU 2020 was cancelled due to concerns about COVID-19.
+Note: SXSW EDU 2020 was cancelled due to COVID-19.
 The original post is below.
 We are so sorry that we didn’t get to see you in Austin.

 If you’ll be at SXSW EDU next week in Austin, below is a curated list of some sessions that focus on big issues in our field and may be of particular interest to CompetencyWorks readers.
 We look forward to seeing you there!

 Competency-Based, Personalized Learning

 - Aurora Institute Meet Up – Explore the new updated definition of competency-based education.
 Discuss strategies and resources for implementing competency-based, personalized learning more deeply, and meet others who are doing this work.

 - Igniting Classroom Practices with Learning Science – Educators need tools and supports to connect learning science principles to practice.
 Discover which learning science principles are most important for instruction, why, and free resources to learn more.

 - Pathways to Personalization: School Redesign – This session will help school leaders design personalized learning initiatives using the Highlander Institute’s framework to determine readiness, create a vision, launch and evaluate pilots, and scale best practices.

 - The Role of Student Activism in Schools – When students seek to solve social and political challenges, schools are often unprepared to manage students’ desire for action.
 This panel will discuss how schools can facilitate student agency and support social good.

 - Using PBL to Develop Critical Thinking – Critical thinking is an essential skill for college and career success.
 Explore a framework to engage in project-based learning activities to develop critical thinking, and explore technology tools that facilitate the process.